New York Religious Divorce Attorney

 In New York, spouses who wish to terminate their marriage can begin legal proceedings simply by citing “irreconcilable differences.”
 In short, the law does not require an actual reason for the separation (such as adultery).
 Jewish matrimonial law is similar, and does not require the couple to state fault by either party.
 However, even liberal Jewish communities acknowledge the necessity of a Get to end the marriage.

 The cases we have handled regarding the Jewish Get range from enforcement issues related to compliance with the Get all the way to advice pertaining to prenuptial agreements (prior to the wedding), and even providing for the issuance of the Get.
 Many of these cases may also involve international jurisdiction issues, which our firm is well qualified to help clients resolve.

-How Our Jewish Divorce Attorneys in Long Island and Queens Can Help You:
+How Our Jewish Divorce Attorneys Can Help You:

 - Resolving matters related to the Ketubah (marriage contract)